 It is also possible to snorkel on each side of the cape which closes Baie de St Anne, at the eastern tip of Praslin: Anse La Blague, on the north side, and Anse La Farine, on the south side.
 Located just one kilometer off Anse Volbert, St Pierre Island is popular with day trippers.
 The granite rocks that border this small rocky island have almost no coral, but loads of colorful fish call the area home.

-Among the other islands surrounding Praslin are Curieuse, where visitors come to observe the giant land tortoises that live on the beach, and Cousine, access to which is, however, reserved for guests of the Cousine Island Resort.
+Among the other islands surrounding Praslin are Curieuse, where visitors come to observe the giant land tortoises that live on the beach.
+Cousine is another location, but access to this area is reserved for guests of the Cousine Island Resort.

 La Digue and its neighboring islands, with their preserved coral reefs and abundance of sea turtles, are a must for any snorkeling enthusiast on a trip to Seychelles.

 Most spots for snorkeling in La Digue lie along the leeward island’s western coast.
-Well-sheltered, it offers most of the time calm seas, with no waves.
-If you can find decent snorkeling in Anse La Réunion or in front of Domaine de l’Orangeraie, Anse Severe, just 1 kilometer from the jetty, is considered to be the closest good snorkeling spot to the village.
+Well-sheltered, most of the time it offers calm seas with no waves.
+You can find decent snorkeling in Anse La Réunion or in front of Domaine de l’Orangeraie, Anse Severe, just a half-mile from the jetty, is considered the closest good snorkeling spot to the village.
 Here, you can explore both the reef flat facing the beach and the outer reef.

-Continuing for about 500m towards the north, you’ll get to Anse Patate, another very beautiful spot, where you enter the water from a small beach surrounded by granite boulders.
+Continuing for about 500 yards towards the north, you’ll get to Anse Patate, another very beautiful spot.
+Here you will enter the water from a small beach surrounded by granite boulders.

-If you want a more secluded location then Anse Caiman, a nature haven, should be your top pick.
-From Anse Patate, bike some 3 kilometers to reach the end of the road, where you can explore an underwater world made of huge granite boulders immersed in a crystal-clear sea.
+If you want a more secluded location, then Anse Caiman, a nature haven, should be your top pick.
+From Anse Patate, bike less than 2 miles to reach the end of the road, where you can explore an underwater world made of huge granite boulders immersed in a crystal-clear sea.
 This is probably the best spot in La Digue to snorkel with hawksbill turtles.

 To the south of the village, Anse Source d’Argent is a must for any visitor to La Digue.
 With its dazzling white sands, massive granite boulders and palm trees, it is often described as the most photographed beach in the world.
 The shallow lagoon bordering the beach is not spectacular, but it is called home by large orbicular batfish and occasional sea turtles.

-This is also in La Digue that you will find some of the best day trips in Seychelles.
-4 kilometers northeast of La Digue, Coco Island, a small islet surrounded by coral reefs, has long been a must for snorkeling in the area, but its corals are in less good condition today.
+It is also in La Digue that you will find some of the best day trips in Seychelles.
+About 2 and a half miles northeast of La Digue, Coco Island, a small islet surrounded by coral reefs, has long been a must for snorkeling in the area.
+Unfortunately, its corals are in less good condition in the present day.

 Most trips to Coco also stop at Felicite Island‘s fringing reef, where hawksbill turtles and spotted eagle rays are easy to see.
 It is also possible to stay on Felicite, at the Six Senses Zil Pasyon.